 When people refer to genetically modified organisms - GMOs - they are referring to crops developed through genetic engineering, a more precise method of plant breeding.
 Genetic engineering, also referred to as biotechnology, allows plant breeders to take a desirable trait found in nature and transfer it from one plant or organism to the plant they want to improve, as well as make a change to an existing trait in a plant they are developing.
 Some examples of desirable traits commonly transferred include resistance to insects and disease and tolerance to herbicides that allow farmers to better control weeds.

 Why Grow GMOs?

 GMOs are created to achieve a desired trait, such as resistance to a pest or tolerance to drought conditions.
-The nine genetically modified crops available today include: sweet and field corn, soybeans, cotton, canola, alfalfa, sugar beets, papaya, potatoes, and squash.
-GM apples have been approved and will be commercially available in Fall 2017.
+The 10 genetically modified crops available today include: alfalfa, apples, canola, corn (field and sweet), cotton, papaya, potatoes, soybeans, squash and sugar beets.
 GM crops were created for:

 - Insect resistance.
 This category of traits provides farmers with season-long protection against target pests, reduces the need for pesticide applications, and lowers input costs.

 - Drought tolerance.
 GM crops that express drought tolerance have better moisture retention and can better endure drought conditions without the need for additional irrigation.

 - Herbicide tolerance.
 Crops developed to tolerate specific herbicides allow farmers to fight weeds by applying targeted herbicides only when needed and enable them to use conservation tillage production methods that preserve topsoil, prevent erosion, and reduce carbon emissions.